 Once the vendor has completed and returned all required paperwork and meets the school’s requirements, including educational approval, the vendor will be listed in the school’s Vendor Directory.

 Parents can check with their ES on status of vendor approval.

 To view a listing of current Student Computer and Technology Options, go to:

+The item should match the student’s usage needs and skill level.
+Technology is ordered with the intention that it will help the student meet Common Core State Standards.
 All computers ordered by this charter school remain the property of the school and are loaned for enrolled student usage only.
 The warranty fee and/or environmental fees must be added to the cost of the computer option listed.
 The computers do not come with Word or Office unless the web description states so.
 Word or Office can be ordered separately.
 Computers may not be ordered from vendors other than those listed.
 It is not permissible to upgrade school computers.
 Computer components cannot be ordered for non-school owned computers.
 Computers cannot be sold to students/families at a later date.
 These items are purchased with state dollars and must be disposed of in a legal manner which is authorized by law.

 6.11.2 Computer Repair/Refresh Process

 Only a school owned computer can be repaired/refreshed with school funding.
 A computer must be refreshed by an approved school computer vendor before it can be placed with another family.
 All personal information and any software programs that the school does not own must be removed from the computer.
 A computer under warranty must be repaired only by the company listed on the warranty paperwork.
 For a refresh, a school approved vendor must be used.The cost of the refresh is paid for with instructional funds by the family who is receiving the computer.
 If, upon refresh, it is discovered that the computer needs additional repair, the receiving family may choose to repair the computer or not.
 Either way, the receiving family will still be responsible for the cost of the refresh.